b2renger/Introduction_A-frame/README.md

 You can build custom markers keeping the white and black border and replacing the center with your own image.

+This actually works best with simple images in black and white with low symetry.

 You can follow this link to build your own markers : https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html